-Our prayer for you are transformed by the people you meet and the classes you take.
+Our prayer for you is that you are transformed by the people you meet and the classes you take.
 We hope you find belonging and meaning in your experience at NPTS.
 We are grateful to share in this part of your journey and ready and willing to support you as you seek to accomplish your educational goals.